5 Game Day Strategies to Gain Wins in Your Ministry

 If you’re looking for wins in your ministry, here’s how to team up, gear up, and get ready to play.

 Church services are like game days for ministry.
-We’re playing to help children grow friendship with Jesus!
-Every week, God invites us to help reach the boys and girls in our churches, our outreach programs, our classes, and our events.
+We’re playing to help children grow in friendship with Jesus!
+Every week, God invites us to help reach the kids in our churches, our outreach programs, our classes, and our events.
 So let’s play as though it’s for the championship trophy and not just backyard batting practice.
 Here are key factors in building a ministry team that’s equipped to win.

-Game Day Strategy #1: Win With a Function Team
+Game Day Strategy #1: Win With a Functional Team

 Often when we think of the “important part” of Sunday programming, we think of great lessons.
 But the lesson portion of any children’s ministry class is really only part of the big game.
 What’s happening when kids first arrive, get ready for class, transition, and depart is just as important as what’s happening when the lesson is underway.

 It’s been said that more learning is caught than taught, and there’s a lot of truth to that.
-The non-teaching times in kids church play a critical role in how appealing and relational your overall ministry is to families—and you need a team that understands this and is ready to gear up every Sunday.
+The non-teaching times in children’s ministry play a critical role in how appealing and relational your overall ministry is to families—and you need a team that understands this and is ready to gear up every Sunday.

 Take time to evaluate your environment as well as your team using the following questions.
-If you have no answer or an unsatisfactory answer for any of these, then you know where to begin working.
+If you have no answer or an unsatisfactory answer for any of these, then you’ve identified where to begin working.
+And that knowledge is powerful!

-• Who sets up the rooms for next week?
+- Who sets up the rooms for next week’s activities?

-• If someone new signed up to serve on your team next week, how would you train the person and where would you place him or her?
+- If someone new signed up to serve on your team next week, how would you background check and train the person and where would you place him or her?

 Extra Point